D-optimal Designs with Ordered Categorical Data

-With all examples that we study, the lift-one algorithm often converges within a few iterations. \cite{ymm2013} also provided a modified lift-one algorithm, which is guaranteed to converge.
-The same procedure could be easily applied to the lift-one algorithm here if it does not converge in a pre-specified number of iterations.
+In the examples we have studied, the lift-one algorithm often converges within a few iterations.
+The \cite{ymm2013} lift-one algorithm is guaranteed to converge and can be applied if the lift-one algorithm here does not converge in a pre-specified number of iterations.

 \fontsize{10.95}{14pt plus.8pt minus .6pt}\selectfont

 {\bf 4.
 D-optimal Exact Design}